Independence Party of New York: Demise

+Ideology and ballot position

+The Independence Party has been described as a populist, centrist, and "big tent" political party.

 During each gubernatorial election, the votes received by each party determine the order in which the parties will be listed on all state ballots for the next four years.
 The Independence Party placed fourth in 1994 with its own candidate, Tom Golisano to Row D, and moved up to third in 1998 and 2002, again with Golisano to achieve Row C. In 2006, the Independence Party endorsed Democratic candidate Eliot Spitzer, and retained its place as the top minor party-Row C. Democrat Andrew Cuomo won the party's nomination for governor in 2010.
 However, Cuomo drew less than 140,000 votes on the Independence line (compared to the 190,000 Spitzer drew in 2006), which resulted in the Independence Party falling to Line E as of 2011 behind the Conservative Party and the Working Families Party.
 It fell to Line F in the 2014 gubernatorial election, garnering less than 80,000 votes and falling behind the Green Party.